rimrachai-marma/filo/README.md

-# Filo — Secure Cloud File Storage
+# Filo, SaaS Cloud File Storage Platform

-Filo is a full-stack file management platform with tiered subscription plans, folder nesting, multipart uploads to Cloudflare R2, and shareable links.
-It is built with a **Bun + Express + Prisma** backend and a **Next.js 16 + Tailwind CSS** frontend.
+Filo is a production-ready SaaS file storage platform with tiered subscription plans, folder nesting, multipart uploads to Cloudflare R2, and shareable links.
+Built with a **Bun + Express + Prisma** backend and a **Next.js 16 + Tailwind CSS** frontend.

+Filo follows a classic SaaS model — Free, Silver, Gold, and Diamond plans enforce real limits (storage quotas, folder counts, nesting depth, file type restrictions, and per-folder file caps) all validated server-side so they can't be bypassed.
+It's missing a payment integration (like Stripe) to be fully commercial, but the entire subscription and plan enforcement architecture is in place; plugging in a payment provider like Stripe would be straightforward.

 ---